Where does paid social media fit into your overall marketing strategy?

 When it comes to organic social media strategy, Twitter is where the real-time conversations are happening amongst the most active users on social.
 When it comes to digital marketing, Twitter marketing can be most effectively used when targeting conversations, specifically users actively tweeting around topics, hashtags or people you’re hoping to engage with.

 Within the ads manager, Twitter has eight different campaign objectives to choose from.
-In thinking through your social media strategy, Twitter ads are best used to spread awareness and are not optimal for conversion-based campaigns like generating leads.
+In thinking through your social media strategy, Twitter ads are best used to spread brand awareness and are not optimal for conversion-based campaigns like generating leads.

-From a broader ads manager perspective, Twitter is different than the other two social platforms in its ability to target keywords (think #KaytlynIsAwesome or “Kaytlyn is Awesome”) and follower lookalikes, which targets followers that look like the followers of a handle but not the handle’s exact followers.
+From a broader ads manager perspective, Twitter is different than the other two paid social media marketing platforms in its ability to target keywords (think #KaytlynIsAwesome or “Kaytlyn is Awesome”) and follower lookalikes, which targets followers that look like the followers of a handle but not the handle’s exact followers.
 Other capabilities include custom list uploads, retargeting and interest-based targeting.

-TLDR: To use Twitter ads effectively, consider awareness-based campaigns that target users actively participating in conversations your brand wants to reach.
+TLDR: To use Twitter paid ads effectively, consider awareness-based campaigns that target users actively participating in conversations your brand wants to reach.

 LinkedIn: Proficient in Professionals